grz0zrg/tinycelfgraphics/README.md

 32 bits version does not work yet. (crashing, why ?)

 Original idea / implementation come from [this article](http://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html)

+Note : The resulting binary can be disassembled with `objdump -b binary -D -m i386:x86-64 binary_name`

 ### SDL